Updated December 2022

 ☑️ DEC (Diploma of College Studies)

-A DEC takes at least 2 years.
+A DEC takes at least two years.
 In addition to program-specific courses, you will also take classes in areas like literature and humanities.

 With a DEC in early childhood education, you can enter the workforce or go on to earn a bachelor's degree and become a licensed teacher.